 What choosing suffering looks like

-Here are a few examples of what making the conscious choice to suffer looks like.
+Here are a few examples of what making a conscious choice to suffer looks like.
 See if you recognize any responses that are familiar.

 You expected a promotion at work but didn’t receive it.
 You experienced disappointment, maybe sadness, and even some momentary resentment of the person chosen over you or anger at the person making the decision.